ShoobyDoo/jamra-2/README.md

 1. **Native Bindings**: Built during `pnpm install` for the active system Node.js runtime (24+ recommended).
 Re-run `pnpm rebuild better-sqlite3` after upgrading Node.

-2. **Packaging targets**: `pnpm tauri:build` must be executed on each OS you intend to support so the Rust bundle links against the proper system libraries.
+2. **Packaging targets**: `pnpm build` must be executed on each OS you intend to support so the Rust bundle links against the proper system libraries.

 3. **Testing**: Build and test on each target platform:
    - Windows x64/arm64